LucasJi/Jade/README.md

 ## Usage

-1. Run your Jade server
+1. Run your Jade service
 2. Config the Obsidian2Jade plugin in your Obsidian vault
-3. Synchronize your vault to Jade server
+3. Synchronize your vault to Jade service
 4. Visit `NEXT_PUBLIC_BASE_URL` to enjoy your vault online

 ## Contribution